 When two bodies interact with each other, the force exerted by the first body on the second is called action.
 The force exerted by the second body on the first body is called a reaction.
 The action and reaction always act on different objects.
 The third law of motion indicates that when one object exerts a force on another object, the second object instantaneously exerts a force back on the first object.
 These two forces are always equal in magnitude, but opposite in direction.

 Example of Newton’s Third Law of Motion

-- A sailor rowing a boat, a swimmer swimming in the water, a person walking or running on the ground or the propulsion of a rocket in the air on its way to a space station is the example of the applications of Newton’s third law of motion.
+- A sailor rowing a boat, a swimmer swimming in the water, a person walking or running on the ground, or the propulsion of a rocket in the air on its way to a space station is an example of the applications of Newton’s third law of motion.

 - In a car crash, the action forces are the cars colliding with each other.
 The reaction force is the force sent back due to collision, which causes car damage.

 If two cars are headed straight at each other, they are traveling in opposite directions.
 When they finally collide, they are traveling in opposite directions if they apply the same amount of force.
 When they finally collide, if they apply the same amount of force, they experience a reaction of equal magnitude.
 This causes the destruction of the front of both cars.

 Since force is the product of mass and acceleration.
 If a heavier car i.e., the car with more mass collides with the car having comparatively less mass, there if the two are traveling at the same acceleration, the heavier car is going to experience less damage compared to the lighter car.

 Answer: The momentum of a body is the quantity of motion possessed by the mass.
 It is equal to the product of the mass (m) and velocity (v) of an object.